 Loving God begins in the heart, with a personal relationship with Him.
 As we gather and participate in Christ-honoring worship services and respond to the preaching of God’s Word, this love flourishes.
 Mark 12:30 says, “And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.”

 We grow together, in Christ, through the study of God’s Word.
-This occurs in our weekly services, in our smaller adult Bible fellowships, and in one-on-one discipleship.
+This occurs in our weekly services, in our smaller Connection Groups, and in one-on-one discipleship.

 We serve others as we find a place of ministry in the local body.
 We also serve by sharing the Gospel with those who need the Lord—through witnessing to friends, coworkers, neighbors, and loved ones, as well as in participating in church outreach and giving to missions.